-Let’s assume that you have a digital marketing blog (like the one you’re reading now) and want to begin an SEO campaign to target keywords related to ‘Facebook Marketing’.
+Let’s assume you have a digital marketing blog (like the one you’re reading now) and want to begin an SEO campaign to target keywords related to ‘Digital Marketing’.

-The first step is to go to Google and type in the phrase ‘Facebook Marketing’.
+The first step is to go to Google and type in the phrase ‘Digital Marketing’.

 Go through the results and open the first non-branded website in a new tab.
 In this case, it’s a post from HubSpot.

 Scroll down the page and notice the type and length of the content.
-It’s a comprehensive post that coves all aspects of ‘Facebook Marketing’.
+It’s a comprehensive post covering all aspects of ‘Digital Marketing’.

-Copy the page URL and use your favorite keyword research tool to find out which keywords the particular page is ranking besides ‘Facebook Marketing’.
+Copy the page URL and use your favorite keyword research tool to find which keywords the particular page ranks for.

 Repeat the process for the first 5 pages.